 There are surely many things that might best be concluded at the end of the week, the end of the month, or even the end of the year.
 The end of the day is a terrible time to decide anything.
 You’re already tired after work, then there’s dinner to be cooked, dishes to be washed, kids to put to bed, etc, etc.

 And why do we need six words when the word “ultimately” would do just fine?
-It’s an obvious waste of words.
+This truly British idiom is an obvious waste of words.

 5. It’s not rocket science.